Letter 27: Motivation - The Fuel for Transformation

 In The Cost of Sleepwalking Through Our Lives, I named some of these costs.
 Let me remind you briefly, so you can feel them again—tangibly:

 Now comes the practical work.
 The following questions are meant to help you find your why.
-When you make your pain into the light and name it, you are more likely to be moved to address it.2 “You can’t heal what you can’t feel.”
+When you bring your pain to the light and name it, you are more likely to be moved to address it.5 “You can’t heal what you can’t feel.”
 These questions aren’t meant to overwhelm you or create more self-criticism.
 They are invitations to notice what you may have gotten used to tolerating.
 Follow the ones that spark something in you and leave the rest for another time.

 Physical Awareness